-- Immigration All international students studying in Singapore must have a valid passport and a Student Pass from the ICA (Immigration and Checkpoint Authority). - Employment International students are not allowed to work in Singapore without a Work Pass Exemption from the MOM. - Drugs Possession of Controlled Drugs is presumed to be for trafficking, an offence, which can carry the death penalty. - Alcohol Abuse Any offense committed while being intoxicated (drunk) is punishable under the law. - Smoking Smoking in specific public places and indoor restaurants is prohibited. - Littering, spitting and vandalism (with graffiti) in public areas are serious offences.
+- Immigration All international students studying in Singapore must have a valid passport and a Student Pass from the ICA (Immigration and Checkpoint Authority). - Employment International students are not allowed to work in Singapore without a Work Pass Exemption from the MOM. - Drugs Possession of Controlled Drugs is presumed to be for trafficking, an offense, which can carry the death penalty. - Alcohol abuse Any offense committed while being intoxicated (drunk) is punishable under the law. - Tobacco & vaping products Smoking in specific public places and indoor restaurants is prohibited.
+Vaping, specifically, is illegal and therefore prohibited in all circumstances. - Littering, spitting and vandalism (with graffiti) in public areas are serious offenses.